Baron Criminel

-Baron Criminel (also spelled Baron Kriminel) is a much feared spirit or loa in the Haitian Vodou religion.
+Baron Criminel (also spelled Baron Kriminel) is a powerful spirit or loa in the Haitian Vodou religion.
 He is envisioned as the first murderer who has been condemned to death, and is invoked to pronounce swift judgment.
 Baron Criminel is syncretized with Saint Martin de Porres, perhaps because his feast day is November 3, the day after Fête Guede or Fête Ghede (Fèt Gede).
 His colors are black, purple, white and deep blood red.